andi4191/ngram_viewer/README.md

     It accounts for spelling mistakes in the input ngram queries and also supports for key words (entities, nouns/verbs etc) in the input ngrams by using lemmatization and stemming

+    To run the code:
+    python main.py —data_dir task —inpiut_query ‘nationalist, italics are, the hotel’

     Suggestions are most welcome

     Thanks